Leo Sharp: Death

 Sharp died of natural causes on December 12, 2016, in Michigan at the age of 92.
 He is buried at the National Memorial Cemetery of the Pacific in Honolulu.

-In popular culture
+Trivia

 The 2018 film The Mule is based on Sharp's life, with Clint Eastwood playing "Earl Stone" (based on Sharp) and Bradley Cooper playing "Colin Bates" (based on DEA agent Jeff Moore).